faustus123/Tomm-I/Tomm-I-sim/README.md

 ```

 Finally, to run the simulation, do the following.
 Note this assumes
-you are still in the build directory
+you are still in the build directory.
 ```
 ./Tomm-I-sim -texturepath $ODE_HOME/drawstuff/textures
 (hit command-Q to quit)
 ```
+If you don't want to have to type in the "-texturepath ..." arguments
+every time then edit the texturepath.h file and recompile with the
+full path to the directory in your ODE build.